 1. The Akita Inu

 The Akita Inu is a “spitz” breed dog.
 They are often confused with the American Akita.
 Both dog breeds have origins in Japan.
 Akita Inus are independent dogs that are physically very strong.
 They tend to be aloof around strangers, slow to trust someone new.
-However, with their family, the Akita Inu is very loving when in the presence of family.
-They tend to be protective of the family and family property as well.
+However, the Akita Inu is very loving when in the presence of family.
+They tend to be quite protective of the family and family property as well.

 2. The American Pit Bull Terrier